cseanburns/geo-titles/manuscript/title-manuscript.md

 higher SJR scores appear more
 frequently in the data.

-All code can be reviewed on the first author's GitHub:
+All code and data can be accessed on the first author's GitHub:
 [https://github.com/cseanburns/geo-titles](https://github.com/cseanburns/geo-titles)

 # Results